-Sauvignon Blanc is one of the most widely planted wine grapes in the world and because of this it has a wide range of styles and flavors.
+Sauvignon Blanc is one of the most widely planted wine grapes in the world and because of this it has a wide range of styles and flavours.

 It is unclear exactly when Sauvignon was introduced to the Cape, but it was certainly planted at Groot Constantia in the late 1880 and reportedly performed well there.
-The first varietal Sauvignon on the market was that of Verdun (now Asara) in 1977, with Backsberg and De Wetshof joining in 1980.
-The oldest Sauvignon vineyards are at Spice Route, planted in 1965, and at Bloemendal, planted somewhere in the early 1970s.
+The first varietal Sauvignon on the market was that of Verdun (now Asara) in Stellenbosch in 1977, with Backsberg and De Wetshof joining in 1980.
+The oldest existing Sauvignon vineyards can be found at Spice Route’s Klein Amoskuil in the Swartland, planted in 1965.
+The second oldest existing Sauvignon Blanc vineyards are at Bloemendal in Durbanville, planted in the early 1970s.

 Sauvignon Blanc Synonyms

 Suggested Serving Temperatures